 It’s egg week!
-And when we’re munching through 1.2trillion eggs each and every year this food needs to be celebrated!
-They’re brilliant, not only because they’re incredibly versatile, but also because they help keep you fuller for longer reducing that temptation to snack.
+Did you know that we eat 1.2trillion eggs every year!
+This food needs to be celebrated, not only because they’re incredibly versatile, but also because they help keep you fuller for longer reducing that temptation to snack.

 – The Chinese consume forty per cent of the world’s eggs.

 – An egg shell is made of calcium carbonate, making up 9-12 percent of an egg’s total weight, and contains pores that allow oxygen in and carbon dioxide and moisture out.

 – An egg white is mainly of protein and contains about 57 percent of an egg’s protein.

 – The colour of an egg yolk is determined by hen’s diet.
 The more yellow and orange plant pigments there are in the grain fed to a hen, the more vibrant the colour of the yolk will be. (a happy chicken will also lay a brighter orange yolk)

 – The other colours within an egg vary with its age and other factors.
 Egg whites that are cloudy indicate that the egg is very fresh, clear egg whites indicate an egg is ageing; pink or iridescent egg whites indicate spoilage, and these eggs should not be consumed.

 – The average hen lays between 250 and 270 eggs a year but some lay more than 300.

 – According to research published in 2008, male dinosaurs were sometimes responsible for sitting on eggs until they hatched.